-Why, yes.
-Yes, of course.
+Why yes, of course.
 Her voice is like honey.

 I’m guzzling from a small plastic bottle.
-The water tastes foul but I can’t stop drinking it.
-Setting the empty down on the counter, I suddenly feel dizzy.
+The water tastes foul but can’t stop drinking it.
+Setting the empty down on the counter, I start to feel dizzy.
 And my vision is blurry.
-And the woman looks different — She looks like a man. . .
-The man starts laughing.
+And the woman looks different now.

-I’ve been expecting you, he says without missing a beat.
+I’ve been expecting you, he says, without missing a beat.

-GIVE BACK MY WINGS!
-I hear myself shout.
+Give back my wings, I hear myself shout.

 Really, he assures me, it will be all right.

 Sweat is streaming down my face.
 It’s burning my eyes and blurring my vision.
-I’m blinking, blinking, trying to clear them, trying to stop what I’m seeing — seeing but not believing.
+I’m blinking, blinking — trying to clear them, trying to stop what I’m seeing — seeing but not believing.
 It can’t be true . . .
 It can’t be true . . .

 I can finally see his face.